 The land is mostly mountainous with the Himalayan ranges.
 The state is divided into five river valleys - the Kameng, the Subansiri, the Siang, the Lohit, and the Tirap.
-These river valleys have immense hydropower potential, currently estimated at 50,328 megawatt (MW), or approximately 22% of India's current power generating capacity.
-As of April 2023, Arunachal Pradesh had a total installed power-generation capacity of 773.17 MW.
+These river valleys have immense hydropower potential, currently estimated at 50,328 Megawatt (MW), or approximately 22% of India's current power generating capacity.
+As of March 2024, Arunachal Pradesh had a total installed power-generation capacity of 773.32 MW.
+The state has significantly scaled up its capacity by capitalising on its hydropower potential.
 The state's economy is largely agrarian, based on the terraced farming of rice and the cultivation of crops such as maize, millet, wheat, pulses, sugarcane, ginger, oilseeds, cereals, potato, and pineapple.
-In 2018-19* total horticulture production reached 190.70 thousand metric tonnes (MT).
+In 2021-22* total horticulture production reached 205.34 thousand metric tonnes (MT).

 Some of the other key industries of the state include art and crafts, weaving, cane and bamboo, horticulture, power, and mineral based industry.
 The state and central Governments have both offered huge fiscal and policy incentives for the development of thrust sectors in the state.
 Some of these policies include Public Private Partnership Policy 2011, the State Industrial Policy 2008, and the Hydro Power Policy 2008.